UKRAINE: West should stand up to shelling of nuclear plants

 Launch the reality

 Real information in Putin’s Russia will get 15 years in jail.
-Expat Russians ought to telephone residence to inform the brutal fact about precise invasion, precise warfare in Ukraine, that formally can’t be instructed in Russia.
+Expat Russians ought to cellphone residence to inform the brutal fact about precise invasion, precise battle in Ukraine, that formally can’t be informed in Russia.
 Mobilise the anti-Putin Army of Truth.

 John Gough,